helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ### Clips and track grouping

 In the example above, two split tracks remain on the same row because the tracks are grouped by name, and the knife tool keeps the track name the same.
-Pattern roll can also group tracks by color, instrument, or track id — yet grouping by name works better for me.
+Pattern roll can also group tracks by color, instrument, or track id.

-So, the segments on one row could be either different tracks or multiple instances (or "clips") of the same track.
+The segments on one row could be either different tracks or multiple instances (or "clips") of the same track.
 Instances always share the same notes, and have the same name and color, but they can be slightly modified: have different position, key shift or volume multiplier, which is mainly meant for prototyping:

 ![patterns-clips]